sjMun09/Algorithm/README.md

 ### 👉 The problem's difficulty is irrelevant 🏃‍♂️
 ### 🧑‍💻 Just do it.
 One solving question every day 🔥
-### 💁‍♂️ I belive 🌻.
-Just follow those daily, and I am going to become an amazing developer 🌝
+### 💁‍♂️ I belive me.
+### 🌻 Just follow those daily, and I am going to become an amazing developer 🌝